turnintocoders/codingforeveryone/README.md

 We'll be working together on [FreeCodeCamp](https://www.freecodecamp.com/) and [CodeWars](http://codewars.com/) depending on your skills.

-The events are manged via [this Meetup](https://www.meetup.com/turn-into-coders/)
+The events are managed via [this Meetup](https://www.meetup.com/turn-into-coders/)

 ## Meeting structure